-THE CHRISTIAN ROOTS
+THE CHRISTIAN ROOTS OF SOCIAL CREDIT

 To put the matter into perspective, consider the question, who did invent the wheel?
 Simple in its initial conception, its many applications have become an integral part of the explosion of societys credit.